-Inform people about the purpose of the survey.
-Make sure to explain how their responses will be used.
-Set a deadline to submit responses.
+2. Collecting information through a survey ☐ Inform people about the purpose of the survey.
+Make sure to explain how their responses will be used. ☐ Set a deadline to submit responses.
 Extend the deadline if necessary.
-Consider draw prizes to encourage responses from people who do not usually participate Set up several locations where people can leave written responses.

-Not everyone likes surveys.
-In small communities, people may be worried about being singled out for their opinion.
-Maintaining anonymity (making sure individual respondents are not identified) and confidentiality (ensuring personal information is not made public) can be difficult.
-Avoid asking for names, age, address, gender, etc., or keep this information separate to the responses.
-Online surveys may provide more privacy than a survey conducted in-person by someone from the community.
-Tell people how you will respect their identity, opinions and privacy.
+Consider draw prizes to encourage responses from people who do not usually participate.
+Set up several locations where people can leave written responses.
+Get up several locations where people carried written responses. their op confide names, may pro eryone likes surveys.
+In small communities, people may be worried about being singled out for inion.
+Maintaining anonymity (making sure individual respondents are not identified) and intiality (ensuring personal information is not made public) can be difficult.
+Avoid asking for age, address, gender, etc., or keep this information separate to the responses.
+Online survey ovide more privacy than a survey conducted in-person by someone from the community.
+Tell how you will respect their identity, opinions and privacy.
 3. Organizing the information ☐ Assign the task of organizing the responses to a maximum of two people. ☐ Compile responses into a common format (Excel spreadsheet). ☐ Separate quantitative information (information that can be counted) from qualitative data. ☐ Perform calculations on quantitative data (e.g., totals, averages, percentages).

-Excel can help you to organize information and calculate quantitative data.
-Online tools such as Survey Monkey and Google Forms let you download responses into Excel.
-Qualitative data gathered through open-ended questions can be more challenging to organize.

-Making sense of the information ☐ Analyze the information you gathered. ☐ Review the results.
-Look for what makes sense and for what is surprising. ☐ Read all responses to the open-ended questions.
+Survey an help you to organize information and calculate quantitative data.
+Online tools such as Monkey and Google Forms let you download responses into Excel.
+Qualitative data gathered open-ended questions can be more challenging to organize.
+4. Making sense of the information ☐ Analyze the information you gathered. ☐ Review the results.
+Look for what makes sense and for what is surprising.
+Read all responses to the open-ended questions.
 Look for and record consistent themes. ☐ Determine what findings are most relevant to your recreation plan's purpose.

-Making sense of (analyzing) information can be done by the planning team or a consultant.
-Using Excel, present quantitative data as charts and tables.
-To interpret qualitative responses, use flipcharts.
-As you review the responses, record the common themes that emerge.
-Present survey results and findings concisely so that decision-makers and the community can understand what you learned.
+Excel, p sense of (analyzing) information can be done by the planning team or a consultant.
+Using present quantitative data as charts and tables.
+To interpret qualitative responses, use flipchart review the responses, record the common themes that emerge.
+Present survey results and a concisely so that decision-makers and the community can understand what you learned.
 5. Presenting the results ☐ Use visuals and brief statements to present your findings. ☐ Describe what was learned by grouping themes or topics. ☐ Simplify the presentation before sharing it with your community.